 I had a meeting with a leader recently.
 She started our time by telling me that all she is doing is solving problems at work.
 Day in and day out she mentioned how she is running around her company solving problems.
-I listened as she spoke because I could tell a part of helping her get clarity around this problem-solving issue was giving her space to hear herself say the things she was thinking out loud.
+I listened to her speak.
+I could tell that part of helping her get clarity around this problem-solving issue was giving her space to hear herself say the thoughts out loud.

 Effective leaders don’t solve “all the problems.”
 They solve the right problems at the right time with the right tools.
 Specifically, it is vitally important to pinpoint the problems that need to be solved.
 However, there is a phantom problem-solving mindset that often runs right along with the true desire to identify and solve problems.
 The phantom mindset says to keep busy in a chaotic way by running around solving problems no one asked you to solve.
 Then you pat yourself on the back for running yourself ragged and living with the adrenaline rush of solving phantom problem.
 And, then get up the next day and do it all over again.

 Years ago, a leader who worked in another department at a company someone I knew worked at was a phantom problem solver.
 Processes and projects in her department ran smoothly because she had outstanding managers in place, yet she would come in many days and create a lot of energy around invisible problems.
 The orders were late…so…they needed a new system.
 Turns out, the orders were not late, the system worked just fine.
 In another instance, she said the space in the office needed to be rearranged so that people would be more productive.
 Team members endured days of disorganization in the office trying to work in a mess created by the Director who was set on solving a problem that did not exist.